The One to Many Approach: planning a one to many approach: who can help?

-TAA is part of Central Policy and has technical responsibility for penalty legislation and the legal framework that addresses non-compliance.
+TALA is part of Process Design & Excellence and has technical responsibility for penalty legislation and the legal framework that addresses non-compliance.
 You should (This content has been withheld because of exemptions in the Freedom of Information Act 2000) ensure that your OTM letters do not give the customer an expectation that a compliance check has been opened or jeopardise their right to make an unprompted disclosure.

 - Compliance Operational Policy & Guidance Unit (COPGU)

 COPGU will help to ensure that any compliance message you use is written in the right way so the customer knows what their rights and responsibilities are.
 This will reduce the risk of a legal challenge to your approach.
 COPGU will also advise on using HMRC’s standard approach to language and tone.
 (This content has been withheld because of exemptions in the Freedom of Information Act 2000) COPGU also has responsibility for this OTM guidance.

 - Central Customer Directorate